petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

-I recently received an email from my former PhD advisor introducing me to a grad student who was interested in using some experimental data I had collected a decade ago to validate his simulations.
+I recently received an email from my former PhD advisor introducing me to a grad student interested in using some experimental data we had collected a decade ago to validate some simulations.
-The repo from the experiment was still up on [GitHub](https://github.com/UNH-CORE/RVAT-Re-dep), so I figured that would be easy, but I was wrong.
+The repo from the experiment was still up on [GitHub](https://github.com/UNH-CORE/RVAT-Re-dep), so I assumed that would be easy, but I was wrong.

 In the README, I had instructions for getting started and regenerating